reefland/ansible-k3s-argocd-renovate/README.md

   * This process updates the deployment manifest files which ArgoCD detects and will deploy the upgraded application for you.
   * ArgoCD and Renovate work together to help keep your application versions current and prevent configuration drift.
 * [Cert-manager](https://cert-manager.io/) with [Let's Encrypt](https://letsencrypt.org/) **wildcard certificates** for your domains generated against Let's Encrypt staging or prod (Cloudflare DNS validator).
+* [K3s System Upgrade Controller](https://github.com/rancher/system-upgrade-controller) to perform rolling upgrades to newer Kubernetes releases.
+  * Renovate will create the Pull Request for your review and approval.
+  * Once approved, within minutes the controller will start to upgrade the master nodes one by one and then the worker nodes.

 Optionally Installed: